itsfrank/swell.nvim/README.md

 NeoZoom is a fantastic plugin that does something very similar to swell.
 However insead of changing window sizes, it "pops" them out into a float.
-I really like swell and, in fact, I still have it in my config mapped to `<leader>Z`.
+I really like neozoom and, in fact, I still have it in my config mapped to `<leader>Z`.

-The one reason I chose to build swell is because the way I use neozoom, my status line is not visible, which means that if I want to "maximize" a window for anything that involves editing, I always feel like I'm not getting the most out of my config.
+The one reason I chose to build swell is because the way I use neozoom, my status line is not visible because the neozoom float covers it, which means that if I want to "maximize" a window for anything that involves editing, I always feel like I'm not getting the most out of my config.

 [maximize.nvim](https://github.com/declancm/maximize.nvim)

 I tried maximize for a bit, but it doesnt work on some of the buffers I need it to work on like [nvim-spectre](https://github.com/nvim-pack/nvim-spectre) and [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) so I did not try it for long.
 It might do exactly what you want it to though.
-Unlike swell, it doesnt "truly" maximizes the windows without any cluter from the non-swollen windows.
+If the issues with maximize don't affect you, it does have one benefit over swell in that there won't be any clutter on the side of the maximized window from the ones that weren't swolen.